sunnypilot/sunnypilot/README.md

 <details><summary><h3>⚒ Installation</h3></summary>

   <details><summary>URL (Easy)</summary>

   comma three
   ------

   Please refer to [Recommended Branches](#-recommended-branches) to find your preferred/supported branch, this guide will assume you want to install the latest release:

-   1. [Factory reset/uninstall](https://github.com/commaai/openpilot/wiki/FAQ#how-can-i-reset-the-device) previous software if you already installed another fork.
+  1. [Factory reset/uninstall](https://github.com/commaai/openpilot/wiki/FAQ#how-can-i-reset-the-device) previous software if you already installed another software/fork.
   2. Select `Custom Software` when given the option upon reboot.
-   3. Input the following URL: ```bit.ly/sp-test-c3```[^4] (note: `https://` is not requirement on the comma three)
+  3. Input the following URL: ```bit.ly/sp-dev-nicki-minaj```[^4] (note: `https://` is not requirement on the comma three)
   4. Complete the rest of the installation following the onscreen instructions.
   5. Pop into the `#installation-help` channel on Discord for further assistance.

   comma two
   ------

   Please refer to [Recommended Branches](#-recommended-branches) to find your preferred/supported branch, this will assume you want to install the latest release:

-  1. Factory reset/uninstall previous software if you already installed another fork.
+  1. Factory reset/uninstall previous software if you already installed another software/fork.
   2. Select `Custom Software` when given the option.
   3. Input the following URL: ```https://smiskol.com/fork/sunnyhaibin/0.8.12-4-prod```
   4. Complete the rest of the installation following the onscreen instructions.